andrewpauling/andrewpauling.github.io/_pages/cv.md

 Skills
 ======
 * Programming
-  * MATLAB - advanced
+  * MATLAB
-  * Python - advanced
+  * Python
-  * Dask and xarray within python - advanced
+  * Dask and xarray within python
-  * Fortran - beginner
+  * Fortran
 * Climate Modelling
   * Running the Community Earth System Model on HPC systems in New Zealand and the USA
+  * Running various configurations of the GFDL suite of climate models on HPC system in the USA
   * Editing model source code to implement scientific experiments in the model
   * Using simpler model configurations such as slab-ocean, fixed SST, dry dynamical core and moist aquaplanet configurations
 * Software